GBLille/MassiveFold/README.md

 This automatic splitting is also convenient for massive sampling on a single GPU server to manage jobs priorities.

-MassiveFold is only available with **SLURM** (Simple Linux Utility for Resource Management) as it relies heavily on its features (job array, job dependency, etc...).
+MassiveFold is only available with the **SLURM** workload manager (Simple Linux Utility for Resource Management) as it relies heavily on its features (job array, job dependency, etc...).

 ![header](imgs/massivefold_diagram.svg)